BenHerbst/idaesbasic/README.md

 !["with_love"](	http://ForTheBadge.com/images/badges/built-with-love.svg)
 # Idaesbasic - Project-Managment redefined

-I now CONTUINE the development.
+I now CONTUINE the development, with a complete rewrite in tornadofx.
 Thank you all for the support.

 <br>
 <p align="center">